1st Regiment Royal Horse Artillery: Cold War

 The regiment then deployed to Northern Ireland on Operation Banner three more times, Sep 72 - Jan 73 in Long Kesh, Mar - Jul 74 in Belfast (City Central), and Mar - Jun 76 Belfast (Grand Central/City Centre).
-In September 1976, the regiment was equipped with the new Cyberline Radar, and the batteries re-equipped with the FV433 Abbot SPG, and E Bty subsequently became an independent abbot bty.
+In September 1976, the regiment was equipped with the new Cymbeline radar, and the batteries re-equipped with the FV433 Abbot SPG, and E Bty subsequently became an independent abbot bty.
 In March 1977 the regiment moved to Alanbrooke Barracks, Topcliffe and E bty remained for one year until joining the regiment again in March 1978.
 In 1979 the regiment was re-equipped with the new FH70 155mm Field Howizer and joined the 24th Airportable Brigade.

 In April 1982 the regiment moved to back to Germany, and was based at Haig Barracks, Hohne Garrison, re-equipped with the Abbot 105mm and joined CRA, 1st Armoured Division, and from 1988 in the close support role for the 22nd Armoured Brigade.
-Just after moving back to Germany, the regiment gained D Battery from 45th Regiment Royal Artillery, but in April 1984 that battery moved to 3rd Regiment Royal Horse Artillery.
+Just after moving back to Germany, the regiment gained D Battery from 49 Field Regiment Royal Artillery, but in April 1984 that battery moved to 3rd Regiment Royal Horse Artillery.

 When the Cold War ended in 1990, the Options for Change reforms were published, and the regiment ordered back to England within the next two years.
 Another change was during the Gulf War, all three batteries, A, B, and E amalgamated to form A/B/E Bty for Gulf service.
 On returning from the gulf in April 1991, the batteries were separated into their independent identities again.
 In September 1992, the regiment moved to Assaye Barracks, Tidworth, renamed as 1st Regiment Royal Horse Artillery and re-equipped with the L118 light gun in CRA, 3rd (United Kingdom) Mechanised Division in support of the 1st Mechanised Brigade.